sfandino/bank-core-fc/README.md

 >2025-08-03 21:47:37 WARN  com.bankcore.payments.JdbcService - Suspicious transaction via stream e23e0704-8afb-4eec-a623-af9e12f7339d over threshold: 32099.00

 >2025-08-03 21:47:37 INFO  com.bankcore.payments.JdbcService - Stream inserted event e23e0704-8afb-4eec-a623-af9e12f7339d from JSON f7d355e1-04a3-e4f3-y7p7-b62d3o4fft5

+-- At this moment this is odd right?
+I got 4 messages, but we just sent 1 - Kafka consumer is configured to start covering from the beginning of the topics, so we don't miss any data (anonymous volumes persist after compose down command and messages are kept, so they were received when the consumer started again)- This may not happen if you are starting this for the first time since there are no Volumes mounted for Kafka nor you had any previous activity in your environment as when this documentation was created.

 5) Do some quick Reporting
 - You can call different custom-made reports see in the Makefile for more examples